← All GTFS fixes

 How long it usually takes

-Minutes per flagged trip once you open it: these are almost always a typo, a
+Minutes per flagged trip once you open it: these are almost always a typo, a misplaced pin, or a dropped stop, each visible at a glance.

 Authoritative rule